 As noted, Budget One puts the emphasis on community outcomes, not departments.
-It involves a series of steps that create a government based on available funding, which is then connected to these outcomes and their associated service delivery results.
+The process involves a series of steps that result in available funding for the services that support the community outcomes.

 The Budget Public Involvement page offers venues for stakeholder feedback.

 The City Council on December 1, 2014 approved the 2015-2016 operating budget and the 2015-2021 Capital Investment Plan (CIP) budget (news release).
 The budgets are also presented through an easy-to-understand visual interface.

 Bellevue’s budget is produced every two years and includes a seven-year capital budget.
 The budget serves as a major policy document and describes how the city intends to finance its services and infrastructure.
 The city government is responsible for building and repairing roads, providing police and fire protection, as well as maintaining parks, open space and recreational centers, which help contribute to the high quality of life Bellevue residents enjoy.

 Citizen input, through the Performance Survey and Budget Survey guide the development of Bellevue's budgets.
 The Finance Department also produces financial reports and performance reports.

 The City Council adopted the 2015-2016 Operating Budget and the 2015-2021 Capital Investment Program Budget December 1, 2014.
 Below are links to the two-year budget, Capital Investment Program Plan, and other budget documents.

 2015-2016 Budget Detail